EngMarchG/SHM_deeplearning/README.md

-# Structural Health Monitoring Using Regression
+# Structural Health Monitoring Using Deep Learning Regression

 This repository delves into the critical domain of  **Structural Health Monitoring (SHM)**, aimed at quantifying structural damage through the integration of deep learning and regression techniques.
 The coding aspects of my thesis are presented here.